 I know it’s nice to get pampered, but a better idea is to learn how to pamper yourself at home.
 Watch YouTube tutorials and learn how to paint your own nails.

 This is currently my low maintenance hairstyle which works for me.
-I recommend finding something that works for you – this includes haircuts as well – get a hairstyle that doesn’t require frequent touch-ups.
+I recommend finding something that works for you – this includes haircuts as well – get a hairstyle that doesn’t require frequent touch-ups and visits to the salon.

 Do you really need to buy a new car?
 Do you even need a car?

 Consider your transportation options and your needs.
-I live in the city and use local transit to get around town, but my fiancé commutes to the suburbs for work, which is why a car is the best option for him.
+I live in the city and use local transit to get around town, but my boyfriend commutes to the suburbs for work, which is why a car is the best option for him.
+He is very fortunate that his job offers him a monthly car allowance to cover the costs of his gas.

 If you do require a car, opt for a used car in good condition.
 You also want to look for one that is fuel efficient, safe and reliable.